samoyed-health-foundation/website/site/content/research/current-studies/akcchf-grant-1569.md

 objective response rate.
 Secondary endpoints will include progression-free survival, as well as acute and cumulative adverse effects.
-Successful demonstration of efficacy of GS-9219 against canine CTCL would provide an important drug in the veterinarian\'s armamentarium against this challenging disease.
+Successful demonstration of efficacy of GS-9219 against canine CTCL would provide an important drug in the veterinarian's armamentarium against this challenging disease.

 **Publication:**